crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Ethical hackers operate within a structured framework of professional codes of conduct, which define their responsibilities and ensure accountability.
 Several professional codes of conduct exist for information security professionals and ethical hackers, applicable to individuals who are members or certified professionals of the respective association.
 For example,

 * Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
+* Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
+* Industry standards/guidelines: OSSTMM, ISO/IEC 27001, OWASP (Open Web Application Security Project) Testing Guide, PCI DSS Penetration Testing Guidance.
 * Regulatory/governmental standards/guidelines: NIST SP 800-12 and NIST SP 800-53 touch on broader security and privacy principles, NIST SP 800-115 (Technical Guide to Penetration Testing) emphasizes authorized testing.
-* Industry standards/guidelines: OSSTMM, ISO/IEC 27001, OWASP (Open Web Application Security Project) Testing Guide, PCI DSS Penetration Testing Guidance.
-* Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
 * Professional licensing/accreditation bodies: Professional Engineers Ontario (PEO)/PEO code of ethics, Canadian Engineering Accreditation Board (CEAB), Canadian Information Processing Society (CIPS).

-This section explores the professional ethics of ethical hackers as stipulated/enriched in several key **formal** codes of ethical conduct
--Professionalism as grounded in university training -Professionalism as grounded in industry standards and
+This segment explores the professional ethics of ethical hackers as stipulated/enriched in several key **formal** codes of ethical conduct (professionalism as grounded in university training, and professionalism as grounded in industry standards), and
-**conventional** codes of ethical conduct.
--Professionalism as grounded in industry conventions
+**conventional** codes of ethical conduct (professionalism as grounded in industry conventions).

 #### Professionalism as grounded in university training